mihael-tunik/dp_with_masks/README.md

 <img src="img/min_sum_3d_dp_32.svg" alt="drawing" width="50%"/>

 In fact, fraction of used array elements decrease as $\sim \frac{1}{\sqrt{\pi n}}$.
-It seems that memory usage here can be decreased.
+It seems that memory usage here can be optimized.

 ### **count_tables**:
 I took this problem from regional OI (with subtle modifications).